Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Assessing and Predicting the Impact of Actual Time-Varying Treatments

 \subsubsection{Causal Estimands}

 Now, let us assume that we have already assessed the impact of an intervention or event that we had observed in a subsample $U^{obs}_1$ of locations in $\mathcal{I}$ at some time points during the observed temporal window $\mathcal{T}$.
 We now wish to predict the impact of the same intervention or event if were able to replicate it in the future on the same population $\mathcal{I}$.
-The term `prediction' could lead to some confusion.
-We are not interested in forecasting in the future the long-term effect of a treatment or event that we have already observed.
-On the contrary, we are thinking of the problem of forecasting the effect of an intervention or event that we wish to administer or that could occur in a future time.
-In order to do this, we are assuming that the intervention or event has been already observed on a past sample and its effect has been estimated.
-It is also worth noting that here we are not dealing with the problem of generalizing a causal effect to a different population of units, a problem that has been studied elsewhere \citep{cole_stuart_2010,tipton,hartman2015sample,muirch,rudolph2017robust}.
-On the contrary, here we address the issue of transportability of a causal effect to future observations of the same population.
-Although possible, an extension of our results to generalize an estimated causal effect to future observations in a different population is out of the scope of this paper.